kubeshop/testkube/docs/getting-started.md

 ## Getting execution details

-After script completed with success or error you can go back to script details by running scripts execution command:
+After test completed with success or error you can go back to test details by running scripts execution command:

 ```sh